Self-Employed Income Protection Insurance Guide For 2023

 - The wage received from a plan will allow you to maintain the same lifestyle until you can return to the workplace

-- Income insurance plans are very flexible and can be continually adjusted, so they always align closely to your professional and personal circumstances
+- Income insurance plans are very flexible and can be continually adjusted, so they always align closely with your professional and personal circumstances

 - A policy can protect you financially until your retirement date if you are no longer able to return to the workplace